 FAQ Topic: Rainier Avenue Paving and Traffic Calming

-How would changes to Rainier Avenue affect parked cars?
+How do the changes to Rainier Avenue affect parked cars?

 One of the best ways to park cars and protect cyclists is by moving cars away from the curb and putting the bike lane in between the sidewalk and the parked cars.
-If this did occur, there would be a five-foot buffer protecting the parked cars from the bikeway and an extra three-foot buffer protecting … Continued
+In the demonstration project configuration, there is a five-foot buffer protecting the parked cars from the bikeway and an extra three-foot buffer protecting … Continued

-How would changes to Rainier Avenue effect on-street parking?
+How do the changes to Rainier Avenue effect on-street parking?

-Parking on Rainier Avenue is currently provided along both sides of the street: there is space to park over 200 vehicles along the entire length of the roadway.
-However, less than one-third of the curb space west of Maria Drive is occupied during peak times, and even less is occupied east of Maria Drive.
-To … Continued
+Parking on Rainier Avenue was provided along both sides of the street prior to the installation of the demonstration project.
+However, we found less than one-third of the curb space west of Maria Drive was occupied during peak times, and even less is occupied east of Maria Drive.
+To accommodate a safer road design for … Continued

 Will this project increase traffic volumes on other nearby streets?

 Rainier Avenue is large enough to accommodate about 40,000 cars per day.
-Even with a lane reduction the street could accommodate more than the total vehicles using the road now.
-If Rainier Avenue were extended westerly at some time in the future, we believe that a three-lane street would still be sufficient for the expected … Continued
+Even with a lane reduction the street can accommodate more than the total vehicles using the road now.
+Thus, we don’t believe people would choose to go out of their way to avoid Rainier Avenue and use nearby neighborhood streets.
+Traffic volumes on … Continued

 Close window